ndf-zz/fletchck/README.md

    - https: HTTP request
    - cert: Check TLS certificate validity and/or expiry
    - ssh: SSH pre-auth connection with optional hostkey check
+   - disk: Disk space check, fails when usage exceeds percentage
+   - ups: Monitor a "QS" serial UPS status
+   - upstest: Perform a "QS" serial UPS self-test and report faults
+   - remote: Tracks the state of a check running on a remote instance fletchck over MQTT
    - sequence: A sequence of checks, fails if any one check fails

 Service checks that use TLS will verify the service certificate